Phil Tataurangi

 Phillip Mikaera Tataurangi (born 31 October 1971) is a New Zealand golfer.

+Career

 Tataurangi was born in Auckland.
 In 1992 he was a member of the New Zealand's winning Eisenhower Trophy team and was the leading individual player in the tournament.
 He turned professional in 1993 and has played mainly in the United States as a pro.
 The highlights of his professional career include winning the 1996 Australian PGA Championship and the 2002 Invensys Classic on the PGA Tour.